django-cms/django-filer/README-Finder.md

 and folders.

-## Multiple Folder Roots
+## Multiple Ambits to hold Folder Roots

-The "Finder" branch of **django-filer** allows to have multiple folder roots (ambits).
-Such a folder root must be created using the management command `manage.py finder add-root …`.
-All folder roots are then displayed in the left sidebar of the Django admin.
-For each folder root, a different Django storage can be configured.
+The "Finder" branch of **django-filer** allows multiple ambits, each able to hold multiple root folders.
+Such an ambit must be created using the management command `manage.py finder add-ambit …`.
+Each ambit has a slug and a name.
+The slug is used in the URL to access that ambit, while the name is used for display purposes.
+All ambits are displayed in the left sidebar of the Django admin.
+For each ambit, a different Django storage can be configured.

 ## New Model Features